golanlevin/p5.plotSvg/TEMP_DEBUG_SUMMARY.md

 1. Completed: add v2 shims for `curve()`, `curveTightness()`, `curveVertex()`, and `quadraticVertex()`.
 2. Decide what to do with old six-argument `bezierVertex()` under v2: warn hard, shim it, or require v2 examples.
-3. Fix instance-mode global pollution.
+3. Completed: fix instance-mode global pollution.
 4. Add tests that compare actual path `d` data for v1/v2 curve equivalents.
 5. Document and preserve the intentional non-support stance for `clip()`, `beginClip()`, and `endClip()`.
 6. Revisit text after geometry compatibility is stable.